 Every day, about 38,000 vehicles travel along this narrow 1.7km section of SH2.
 When completed, this project will improve safety by separating local traffic from the state highway and rail, as well as providing safer walking and cycling connections between Baypark and Bayfair.

-As part of Road to Zero, we’re creating a safe transport system.
 On SH2, we’re reviewing speeds and putting infrastructure where we’ve found high risks, to save lives and prevent people from being seriously injured.
 Between 2009 and 2018, 25 people lost their lives and 66 were seriously injured on this 40-kilometre stretch of road.
-The safety improvements include widening the road, making intersections safer and putting in roadside barriers where hazards exist – these will be completed in 2024.
-We’re also installing flexible median barriers and building six new roundabouts, completion of which is expected by 2026.
+The safety improvements include widening the road, making intersections safer and putting in roadside barriers where hazards exist.

 The Takitimu North Link project is part of the Government’s $8.7 billion NZ Upgrade Programme investment.
 This new 14km four-lane expressway, connecting Tauranga and Ōmokoroa, is a key strategic transport corridor for the region, and will provide greater travel choice, with a shared path for walking and cycling.
 The project will be constructed in two stages.
 Stage One, between Tauranga and Te Puna, is in construction.